W1nson/C-ConvolutionNN/README.md

 This is the C++ version of self built convolutional neural network for image processing.

-Right now the development is building the base class of Matrix We will move on to Layers and Network class later
+Finished with Matrix class and layer class but now is working on the back propagation of network.